Scholarships and financial aid

 Federal Direct Parent PLUS Loan

 The Federal Direct PLUS Loan allows parents to borrow up to the student s cost of attendance, minus other financial aid.
-Parents can apply on-line and must fill out a separate Master Promissory Note (MPN) for each dependent student for whom they are applying.
-The PLUS loan is subject to approval and a 4.204 percent origination fee when disbursed. more information on PLUS loans.
+Parents can apply online and must fill out a separate Master Promissory Note (MPN) for each dependent student for whom they are applying.
+The PLUS loan is subject to approval and an origination fee when disbursed. more information on PLUS loans.

 Private education loans